 - Generous pay.

 Team truck driving positions offer more benefits than just those listed above.
-While on the road with your partner you will not only be averaging more miles and earning the bigger bucks, but you will also be given the chance to learn from your partner.
+While on the road with your partner, you’ll not only be averaging more miles and earning the bigger bucks, but you’ll also be given the chance to learn from your partner.
 Both of you will bring different strengths to the driver’s seat that will help you throughout your deliveries.

 Although you and your partner will be averaging about 1000 miles per day, the Federal Motor Carrier Safety Administration’s (FMCSA) rules and regulations still hold value.
-The Hours of Service of Drivers Final Rule set by FMCSA limits drivers to 11 hours of daily driving time during a maximum 14-hour workday.
+The Hours of Service of Drivers Final Rule, set by FMCSA, limits drivers to 11 hours of daily driving time during a maximum 14-hour workday.
 Team driver jobs give truckers the opportunity to alternate driving shifts to ensure that they are within the guidelines of FMCSA regulations without having to compromise delivery time.
 Following a long shift, each driver must have ten hours off duty.
-Your off-duty time may consist of showering, eating, and/or sleeping.
+Your off-duty time may consist of showering, playing games on your phone, eating, and/or sleeping.

 Despite all of the additional benefits, team-driving opportunities may not be the best route for you.
-It is important to know both sides of team driving before putting yourself to potentially the most mentally draining driving experience of your life.
+It’s important to know both sides of team driving before putting yourself to potentially the most mentally draining driving experience of your life.
 Hopefully, if you’ve done your research you won’t run into any of the following cons of team driving.
-Some things that may not be the most appealing are:

 - Driving as a team can be miserable if you aren’t compatible with your partner.

 - Some companies may not understand how to utilize teams efficiently.

-- Your co-driver may not pull their weight, but you will still have to split the money earned equally.
+- Your co-driver may not pull their weight, but you’ll still have to split the money earned equally.

-- You are expected to sleep in the moving truck, so you literally put your life in the hands of your partner.
+- You are expected to sleep in the moving truck, so you quite literally have to put your life in the hands of your partner.

 - You may have no control over whom you get to drive with.